Dimencia/MordhauCommunityMapInstaller/README.md

 ## Installation Instructions
 Download MCMIx.x.x.x.exe from above and run it

-If you are missing any dependencies it should let you know; if not, an installer is available on Discord to automatically retrieve them
+If you are missing any dependencies it should let you know; if not, an installer is available on Discord to automatically retrieve them.
+This will be posted publicly if necessary, otherwise you may need to contact Moderators or @D.Mentia#0614 on Discord

+If you want to try compiling it yourself for security, download and extract all files, open MordhauMapInstaller.sln in Visual Studio 2017.
+Go to Project -> MordhauMapInstaller Properties, Signing, and disable all checkboxes.
+You can then Build -> Build Solution.
+The compiled exe will be in MordhauMapInstaller/bin/Release, and you can ignore any other files in there.

 ## Important information for mapmakers